drmwnrafi/notesonanything/docs/maths/probability/geo_dist.md

 # **Geometric Distribution**

-Geometric distribution tells how likely first event success given $n$ trials sequance of independent Bernoulli event with probability $p$.
-Then, the formula for Probability Mass FUnction (PMF) of random variabel $\mathbf{X}$.
+The geometric distribution tells us how likely the first success is given a sequence of $n$ trials of independent Bernoulli events with probability $p$. he formula for the Probability Mass Function (PMF) of the random variable $\mathbf{X}$ is :

 $$
 \mathbf{X} \sim \text{Geometric}(p)
 $$

-Because its calculate the probability of first success at $n^th$ trial, so the previous trails before $n^th$ suppose to be failure.Then, by independence, the probability of this event is,
+Since this calculates the probability of the first success occurring on the $n^th$ trials, the previous trials (before the $n^th$) must be failures.
+By the independence of the trials, the probability of this event is:

 $$
 \begin{align*}